chroadhouse/Netflicks/README.md

-CSS - Styling the HTML to create a professional evniroment JavaScript - Front end validation on any search terms PHP - All actions in back end such as sanatizing data, encrypt/decrypt data, sorting data and running queries MySQl - Used to access the database and retreve data to be used on the site
+CSS - Styling the HTML to create a professional evniroment JavaScript - Front end validation on any search terms PHP - All actions in back end such as sanatizing data, encrypt/decrypt data, sorting data and running queries MySQl - Used to access the database and retreve data to be used on the site.

 ## Setup
 To be able to run the website you must install Mamp or Xamp to run a virtual server.
 You must also import the data set into the virtual server.